Divyansh1552005/Divyansh1552005/README.md

 - 👋 Hi, I’m @Divyansh1552005
-- 👀 I’m interested in Web development, Game development, and Cyber security.
+- 👀 I’m interested in Web development and Cyber security.
 - 🌱 I’m currently learning C++.

 - 📫 www.linkedin.com/in/divyansh-sharma-b05897286 - This is my LinkedIn account.